+- data-streams

-- indices
+- composable-templates

-- templates
+- component-templates

 - corpora

-- · operations
+- operations

 - schedule

-- · challenges
+- challenges

 In the indices and templates sections you define the relevant indices and index templates.
 These sections are optional but recommended if you want to create indices and index templates with the help of Rally.
+The index templates here represent the legacy Elasticsearch index templates which have been deprecated in Elasticsearch 7.9.
+Users should refer to the composable-templates and component-templates for new tracks.